 DUI / DWI

 William A. Stavros is a Baltimore County DUI lawyer experienced at handling DUI/DWI cases in both the State and Federal Courts.
-Mr. Stavros has over twenty four years of courtroom trial experience and has represented thousands of people in Court.
+Mr. Stavros has over twenty five years of courtroom trial experience and has represented thousands of people in Court.
 Every DUI or DWI case is unique and must be looked at carefully as these cases often turn on very technical issues.
 Mr. Stavros is committed to fighting to achieve the best possible outcome for your particular situation.

 The discussion below applies to DUI and DWI arrests on non-Federal property only.
 Arrests on Federal property are subject to Federal laws and procedures.
 Contact William A. Stavros if you wish to discuss the implications of your Federal DUI/DWI arrest.